awsdocs/amazon-sagemaker-developer-guide/doc_source/sms-video-object-tracking.md

 # Video Frame Object Tracking<a name="sms-video-object-tracking"></a>

-You can use the video frame object tracking task type to have workers track the movement of objects in a sequence of video frames \(images extracted from a video\) using bounding boxes\.
-For example, you can use this task to ask workers to track the movement of objects, such as cars, bikes, and pedestrians\.
+You can use the video frame object tracking task type to have workers track the movement of objects in a sequence of video frames \(images extracted from a video\) using bounding boxes, polylines, polygons or keypoint *annotation tools*\.
+The tool you choose defines the video frame task type you create\.
+For example, you can use a bounding box video frame object tracking task type to ask workers to track the movement of objects, such as cars, bikes, and pedestrians by drawing boxes around them\.

-A *bounding box* is a box that is associated with a label and is used to identify the pixel location of the object\.
-You provide a list of categories, and each bounding box that a worker adds to a video frame is identified as an *instance* of that category using an instance ID\.
+You provide a list of categories, and each annotation that a worker adds to a video frame is identified as an *instance* of that category using an instance ID\.
 For example, if you provide the label category car, the first car that a worker annotates will have the instance ID car:1\.
 The second car the worker annotates will have the instance ID car:2\.
-To track an object's movement, the worker adds bounding boxes associated with the same instance ID around that object in all frames\.
+To track an object's movement, the worker adds annotations associated with the same instance ID around to object in all frames\.

 You can create a video frame object tracking labeling job using the Amazon SageMaker Ground Truth console, the SageMaker API, and language\-specific AWS SDKs\.
 To learn more, see [Create a Video Frame Object Detection Labeling Job](sms-video-object-detection.md#sms-video-od-create-labeling-job) and select your preferred method\.
+See [Task Types](sms-video-overview.md#sms-video-frame-tools) to learn more about the annotations tools you can choose from when you create a labeling job\.

 Ground Truth provides a worker UI and tools to complete your labeling job tasks: [Preview the Worker UI](sms-video-object-detection.md#sms-video-od-worker-ui)\.